visual-essays/essays/docs/README.md

 #### Boolean Attributes

-- **compare**:  The `compare` attribute is used in multi-image mode to compare 2 or 3 images.
-The compare attribute accepts two possible values, `curtain` and `sync`, defining the comparison mode used.
-In `curtain` mode the images are stacked on top of each other and cursor movements over the image will reveal or hide relevant sections of each image in the stack.
+- `compare`:  The _compare_ attribute is used in multi-image mode to compare 2 or 3 images.
+When not combined with either the _curtain_ or _sync_ attribute the default compare mode is invoked.
+In the default mode comparisons are limited to 2 images.
+2 or 3 images may be compared when _curtain_ or _sync_ attributes are included.
+In the default mode the 2 images are stacked (one is overlaid on the other) and a slider is used to show or hide portions of the bottom image.
+The compared images cannot be zoomed or panned but one or both may  be cropped to align the images for comparision.
+- `curtain`:  The _curtain_ attribute is used in combination with the _compare_ attribute.
+When comparing images in _curtain_ mode up to 3 images may be compared and deep zoom and panning is enabled.
+Image cropping is currently not supported in _curtain_ mode.
+- `sync`:  The _sync_ attribute is used in combination with the _compare_ attribute.
+When comparing images in _sync_ mode up to 3 images may be compared and deep zoom and panning is enabled.
+Image cropping is currently not supported in _sync_ mode.
 In `sync` mode the images to compare are displayed side-by-side with zoom and panning actions applied to each simultaneously.

 #### Key-Value Attributes
 - **src**:  The URL to the IIIF manifest for the image to display in the viewer.
 This attribute can be omitted when multiple using the viewer in multi-image mode.